Sigafoos/slides/todotxt/slides.md

 * `due2`: an unfinished due date implementation
 * `review`: generate a weekly review/"trigger list" for thinking of new tasks
 * `summary`: high-level counts of tasks
-* I also have a partially functional time tracking system working, sort of implementing [Timewarrior](https://timewarrior.net/) with the todo.txt format
+* I also have a fairly functional time tracking system working, sort of implementing [Timewarrior](https://timewarrior.net/) with the todo.txt format